 The Society is open to anyone interested in philosophy who considers himself or herself a Christian.
 Membership is not restricted to any particular “school” of philosophy or to any branch of Christianity, nor to professional philosophers.

-Meetings of the Society are regularly held in conjunction with the American Catholic Philosophical Association, the Eastern, Central, and Pacific Divisions of the American Philosophical Association, the Canadian Philosophical Association, the American Academy of Religion and at the World Congress of Philosophy.
+Meetings of the Society are regularly held in conjunction with the American Catholic Philosophical Association, the Eastern, Central, and Pacific Divisions of the American Philosophical Association, and the American Academy of Religion.
 The Society is committed to three regular regional conferences: Eastern, Midwest and Mountain-Pacific Region.One does not need to be an SCP member in order to present or be on the program at an SCP conference.
 For information on dates and organizers of conferences please check the Conference Information page or the News and Events page.